kanishkar51015/kanishkar51015/README.md

-B.Tech Computer sciene gratuate, Growing programmer, Greedy learner, wanted to explore all the branches in Computer Science.
+**B.Tech Computer science gratuate, Growing programmer, Greedy learner, wanted to explore all the branches in Computer Science**

 ## Things I have done: